LittleBigRefresh/Docs/Docs/topics/discord/information.md

 LittleBigRefresh is intended to be a chill environment for people to discuss LittleBigPlanet, its community, its servers, or anything else LBP.

 This is also the place for discussing the development of Refresh, a second-generation custom server for LittleBigPlanet that focuses on quality of life features and improving user experience.
+LittleBigRefresh currently supports LBP1, LBP2, LBP3 (PS3), LBP Vita, and LBP PSP (PSP/Vita).

 ![LittleBigRefresh Banner](https://raw.githubusercontent.com/LittleBigRefresh/Branding/main/banners/refresh_banner_1080x_notext.png)